keithstellyes/mtg-lookup/README.md

     -name jace

-Also, by default name searches can be passed without the -name paramter The above can be written as:
+Also, by default name searches can be passed without the -name parameter The above can be written as:

     jace